Point of sale apps let you carry out more functions than simple cash registers or credit card readers.

 Unlike the basic and mid-range features, specialty POS features include those that aren’t as commonly found in POS apps.
 Therefore, if these features are important to you, you’ll need to specifically seek them out.

-Most commonly sought out by restaurants, delivery management lets you coordinate orders for delivery.
+Most commonly sought out by restaurants but also helpful for things like flower shops, delivery management lets you coordinate orders for delivery.
 It typically includes route mapping (as shown in the Revel POS app screenshot, below) to ensure the most efficient delivery schedule and lets you see when orders have been delivered.

 Delivery management solutions can often be integrated with online ordering for a seamless customer experience.
 However, if you use a specific website platform, be sure to confirm that it’s compatible with the POS app you’re considering.